 From the author:

 I started writing this book ten years go when my husband and I bought a place on the rocky shore of northern Maine and began spending our summers and falls there.
 I wanted to learn about the nature in Maine, so during each stay I would research and write about what I encountered, from its dramatic tides, astonishing wild animals, and plentiful stars, to its stunning islands, striking rock formations, and captivating beauty.
 But because I was also dealing with the loss of my mother and sole sibling and the decline of my father, my family kept popping up in my writings.
-At a certain point I realized I was writing not just about nature, but about the nature of life and what remains once the ashes are spread; what nature can teach us in that regard.
+At a certain point I realized I was writing not just about nature, but about what nature was teaching me about the nature of life, renewal, and what remains once the ashes are spread.

 "More than Meets the Eye: Exploring Nature and Loss on the Coast of Maine is a beautiful and surprising book.
 Bereavement gives way to awe; the secrets of Maine's rocky coast offer a path to grace.
 This soulfully written book chocked full of natural history observations is true to its title: These stories are sweeter, deeper, and richer than you would suspect.
 Thank you, Margie Patlak, for showing us that even in the midst of great sorrow, the natural world shows us how to refresh the wonder."